ePages-de/epages-devportal/_posts/2020/2020-03-10-working-as-a-scrum-master-at-epages.md

 Currently, I'm supporting two teams in Jena.
 But these teams also include team members who work remotely from Bratislava and Leipzig.
 My aim is to ensure that my teams can work undisturbed in a harmonic environment without any conflicts.
-If there are any conflicts, I try to adress them, and solve them as fast as possible.
+If there are any conflicts, I adress them, and solve them as fast as possible.

-Organisational development is a big task as well, which includes organizing and hosting e.g. the Daily Scrum or Retrospectives.
+Team development is a big task as well, which includes organizing and hosting e.g. the Daily Scrum or Retrospectives.
 There are some important aspects I have to consider as a Scrum Master: listen to the team, meet their needs, and building trust within the teams.
 But my work is not only limited to working with the Scrum teams.
-The Scrum Master's objective is to encourage team work also across different locations.
+The Scrum Master's objective is to encourage team work also across different teams and locations.
-Our task is for example to coordinate that the teams work cross-functional, to handle communication bareers, to avoid miscommunications between the individual teams, and to support the teams in order to work better together.
+Our task is for example to coordinate that the teams work in alignment with each other, to handle communication barriers, to avoid miscommunications between the individual teams, and to support the teams in order to work better together.

 We do not only work with the RnD teams, but also with other teams like Project Management, Marketing, HR, and Sales in order to develop new team processes.
 Thus, we would like to ensure that the whole company moves into the same direction.